How to Start a Men’s Underwear Brand from Scratch: The Ultimate Factory Guide

 Waistband roll Weak recovery 3.5–4 cm jacquard waistband, 8–10% elastane Stretch/recovery lab test

-Heat and odor Dense fabric, low airflow Micro modal or mesh zones Breathability and odor trial
+Heat and odor Dense fabric, low airflow Micro modal or mesh zones4 Breathability and odor trial

-Seams chafe Bulky joins Flatlock seams and soft thread Rub test on treadmill
+Seams chafe Bulky joins Flatlock seams and soft thread5 Rub test on treadmill

 My factory approach